 the Editor-in-Chief before submission.
 Research papers

-should be organised into: Title page, Abstract,
+should be organised into Title page, Abstract,

 Introduction, Material and Methods, Results, Discussion,

-Acknowledgements, Literature, Figure legends.
+Acknowledgements, Literature, and Figure legends.

 Headings should be on separate lines.
 Levels of sub-headings should not exceed three.
 Single-digit numbers should be spelt out except as part of a date, a fraction or decimal, a percent or a unit of measurement.
 Arabic numerals should be used for numbers larger than nine, except as the first word in a sentence.

-should conform to British English.
+The text should conform to British English.
 Full references for

 citations in the text must appear in the “Literature”

-section (see below for format).
+section (see recent artiles for format).

 Address(es): The complete name and address of the institution where the study was carried out should be given in English for each of authors, including e-mail addresses.
 Superscript Arabic numerals are used to identify author affiliations.
-Each affiliation should be on separate line.
+Each affiliation should be on a separate line.

 Key words: Provide 3-6 words, or compound words, suitable for an information-retrieval system.
-Avoid words in the title.
+Avoid re-using words in the title.

 Introduction: Provide a concise description of the background, rationale, aims and specific objectives and predictions of the research presented in the paper.

-Material and Methods: Provide a brief but thorough explanation of the field and laboratory methods used.
+Material and Methods: Provide a concise but thorough explanation of the field and laboratory methods used.
 For laboratory-based studies, information on organisms studied should be given first, followed by the methods and techniques used.
 Sufficient detail of the procedures and experimental protocol used should be provided to enable other researchers to repeat the work.
-However, do not give excessive detail of the procedures and leave out the type and make of instruments or chemicals used unless they are not widely available.
-A full description must be given of the statistical analysis of the data, detailing the tests used and sample sizes.We strongly encourage authors to include data and Rscript as supplementary material or to deposit these materials in a publicly accessible repository.
+However, do not give excessive detail about the procedures and leave out the type and make of instruments or chemicals used unless they are not widely available.
+A full description of the statistical analysis of the data must be given, detailing the tests used and sample sizes.We strongly encourage authors to include data and Rscript as supplementary material or to deposit these materials in a publicly accessible repository.